gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 Add Ruff linting to these pipelines as well to catch security issues in your own code before they get merged.

-## Know What You're Running
+## Know What You Are Running

-Let's say a critical vulnerability gets announced in a popular library.
+Suppose a critical vulnerability is announced in a popular library.
 Your first question: "Are we using this anywhere?"
-Without a Software Bill of Materials (SBOM), answering this requires manually checking every project, every environment, every deployment.
-With hundreds of applications and thousands of dependencies, this is practically impossible.
+Without a Software Bill of Materials (SBOM), answering this requires checking every project, environment, and deployment.
+With hundreds of applications and thousands of dependencies, this is impractical.

-### What's an SBOM?
+### What Is an SBOM?

 An SBOM is like an ingredients label for software.
 Just as food packaging lists every ingredient, an SBOM lists every software component in your application - both direct dependencies (packages you explicitly installed) and transitive